navanchauhan/navanchauhan.github.io/Content/posts/2026-06-27-subtracting-no-means-yes.md

 The resulting vector $h_{ablated}$ is the original hidden state with its refusal component removed, or at least reduced.

-By subtracting the projection the refusal component, we effectively bias the model away from refusal behavior.
+By subtracting the refusal component, we effectively bias the model away from refusal behaviour.

 The picture below makes this concrete in two dimensions.
 The teal line is the refusal direction $\hat{v}_{refusal}$.
 Drag the blue **hidden state** $h$ around, and watch its shadow (the projection) fall onto that line.
 The orange vector is the *ablated* state $h_{ablated} = h - \alpha (h \cdot \hat{v}_{refusal}) \hat{v}_{refusal}$.
 Slide $\alpha$ from $0$ (no change) to $1$ (refusal component fully removed) and beyond (over-steering into the anti-refusal half-space).